ZamfirescuStefan/DFA-Implementation/README.md

 # Implementation of a deterministic finite automata (DFA)

-The program checks if a word is accepted by a DFA
+The program checks if a word is accepted by a DFA.

 ### The DFA is read from ```"config_automat"``` file in this form:
  - the numbers of states